danielflower/app-runner/README.md

 Deploying
 ---------

-You need to have a Windows or Linux server available with Java and one or more build tools
+You need to have a Windows or Linux server available with Java 8 or later and one or more build tools installed.
+One or more of Maven, Gradle, Leiningen, NodeJS with NPM, Scala with SBT, GoLang, Python 2 or 3.
-installed:

-* Java 8 or later
-* Maven (if you wish to support Maven builds)
-* Lein (if you wish to support Clojure builds)
-* NodeJS and NPM (if you wish to support Nodejs builds)
-* Scala and SBT (if you wish to support Scala builds)
-* GoLang (if you wish to support go builds)

 It's easiest if each tool is available to run from the path, but you can point to specific paths by setting paths in your config file.